Rumor-Spread-Inoculation-Agent/NetGuard_AI/readme.md

 To train the agents from scratch using the simulation environment:

-# Train the GraphSAGE (GNN) Agent:
+### Train the GraphSAGE (GNN) Agent:

 ```bash
 python train_gnn.py
 ```
-This will save the model weights to the models/ directory.
+This will save the model weights to the "models" directory.

-# Train the DQN Agent:
+### Train the DQN Agent:

 ```bash
 python train_dqn.py
 ```
-This will save the model weights to the models/ directory.
+This will save the model weights to the "models" directory.

 2. Running the Interactive Simulator (GUI)